Skip to Main Content

 How New Jersey Assault Lawyer Bonnie Putterman Can Help

-• Conduct a comprehensive, confidential review and evaluation of your case;
+• Conduct a comprehensive, confidential review and evaluation of your assault case;

 • Investigate the assault charges, securing evidence to raise your defense;